allenai/propara/README.md

 Data and code related to our recent [EMNLP'18 paper] (https://arxiv.org/abs/1808.10012) is released on 31st Oct 2018.
 **Code contributors: Niket Tandon, Bhavana Dalvi Mishra, Joel Grus

-Detailed instructions to train your own ProStruct model can be found at: data/emnlp18/README.md
+Detailed instructions to train your own ProStruct model can be found in: EMNLP18-README.md

 ** Evaluation code for this task will soon be released on our public leaderboard: Link to appear soon....